Ghosts of Harvard

 Francesca Serritella

-Francesca Serritella is the New York Times bestselling author of a nine-book series of essay collections co-written with her mother, bestselling author Lisa Scottoline, and based on “Chick Wit,” their Sunday column in The Philadelphia Inquirer.
+Francesca Serritella is the New York Times bestselling author of Ghosts of Harvard and a nine-book series of essay collections co-written with her mother, bestselling author Lisa Scottoline, and based on "Chick Wit," their Sunday column in The Philadelphia Inquirer.
 She graduated cum laude from Harvard University, where she won multiple awards for her fiction, including the Thomas T. Hoopes Prize.
-Ghosts of Harvard is her first novel.
 More by Francesca Serritella

 Decorative Carat